Bo Andersson (footballer): Post-playing career

 Same time as he quit his playing career, Andersson started working in the Djurgården organisation.
 Between 1999 and 2008, he was club director at Djurgårdens IF.

 On 13 November 2013, he again became involved in Djurgården as director of sports, replacing acting director Anders Grönhagen.
-On 20 November 2013, Pelle Olsson was appointed as head coach for the team as an replacement for Per-Mathias Høgmo, who became coach for Norway men's national football team.
+On 20 November 2013, Pelle Olsson was appointed as head coach for the team as a replacement for Per-Mathias Høgmo, who became coach for Norway men's national football team.
 In the beginning of December 2013, Henrik Berggren became acting CEO for the club.
 At the time of their entry, Djurgården was in bad shape financially and had been saved from bankruptcy by a member loan.
 In the year of 2013, Djurgården made a loss 27 million SEK compared to an equity of 10 million SEK.

 During Andersson's years with Djurgården the results became better both sportingly and financially.
 Djurgården won the 2017–18 Svenska Cupen and the 2019 Allsvenskan.

 Andersson's tenure at as director of sports for Djurgården has been described as being characterised by being reliant on Andersson's circle of contacts, tips from agents and voluntary scouts with high transfer incomes and low personnel costs.
 From 2013 to 2020, Djurgården sold players for about 300 million SEK, including Daniel Amartey, Erton Fejzullahu, Emil Bergström, Sam Johnson, Omar Colley, Michael Olunga, Magnus Eriksson, Othman El Kabir, Felix Beijmo, Tino Kadewere, Aliou Badji and Marcus Danielson.
 From 2013 to 2022, the club made a transfer netto of 189 million SEK.
 By 2022, Djurgården showed the second best equity of the 16 Allsvenskan team.

 In 2023, he published an autobiography together with Marcus Birro.